ovc-serega/aurora_analyzer/README.md

 ### Main features:
 - Analyzing pubspec files
 - Analyzing pubspec package for pub.dev
+- Recursive analysis to check packages for dependency on plugins
 - Checking the availability of plugins for the Aurora OS
 - Report generation